stabilaclick/Stabilaclick-sdk-android/README.md

 - Parameter 2 contractAddress: contract address
 - Parameter 3 methodName: the method name of the contract
 - Parameter 4 params: List of parameters for the contract
-- Parameter 5 freeLimit: Maximum value of miner's fee (unit: sun)
+- Parameter 5 freeLimit: Maximum value of miner's fee (unit: unit)
-- Parameter 6 amount: The number of trx injected by the contract Method call：
+- Parameter 6 amount: The number of stb injected by the contract Method call：

 ```String methodName = "transfer";